Durzn/homeassistant-cups-print-test-page/README.md

 This Home Assistant add-on provides a minimal interface to a remote CUPS server and exposes a single function: printing a test page.
 Its purpose is to keep inkjet printers from drying out by running a simple, periodic print.

 The add-on is intentionally limited.
 It will not manage printers, modify CUPS settings, or provide general print services.
-It only discovers printers and prints test pages on command.
+It can be used to discover printers and print test pages for them.

 ## Features